 If your loved one passed away after a Parkinson's disease diagnosis or another ailment you believe relates to their time at Camp Lejeune, schedule an evaluation with a Camp Lejeune water contamination attorney.
 During this free consultation, you can discuss what legal options are available to you and whether you are eligible to file a claim.

-What Can You Do to Help Prepare Your Case for a Possible Lawsuit Seeking Compensation?
+How Can I Help Prepare My Case for a Possible Lawsuit?

-Taking action as soon as possible is necessary if you plan to file a claim for damages related to your illness.
-The statute of limitations attached to the Camp Lejeune Justice Act is very short.
-Additionally, with many claims expected from victims and families, it is best to initiate the process sooner rather than later.
+It's important to take action as soon as possible if you plan to file a claim for damages related to your illness.
+The statute of limitations in the Camp Lejeune Justice Act is very short.
+Additionally, with thousands of claims expected from victims and families, it is best to initiate the process sooner rather than later.
 In the meantime, there are some steps you can take now to prepare your case.

-The requirements of the legislation allowing recovery for victims place a burden on the plaintiffs to prove their illness and the time they spent at Camp Lejeune.
-Since exposure to the contaminants could have occurred anywhere from 35 to 70 years ago, tracking down some evidence to support your claim for damages could be difficult.
-Therefore, you must be able to prove that you were on the base for a total time of at least 30 days during the time of August 1, 1953, and December 31, 1987.
+The current legislation allowing financial recovery for victims requires them to prove their illness and the time they spent at Camp Lejeune.
+Since exposure to the contaminants could have occurred anywhere from 35 to 70 years ago, tracking down evidence to support your claim for damages could be difficult.
+Therefore, you must be able to prove that you were on the base for a total of at least 30 days during the timeframe of August 1, 1953, to December 31, 1987.

 - Medical history.
-Any medical documentation can help prove your diagnosis and support the claim that the water contamination caused your illness.
-Contacting past doctors and medical facilities where you received treatment to begin the process of accessing records can be helpful.
+Medical documentation can help prove your diagnosis and support your claim that the water contamination caused your illness.
+Contacting past doctors and medical facilities where you received treatment to gather records can be helpful.

 - Military paperwork.
 If you have your military records, such as DD form 214, this will specify where and when you were at the Camp Lejeune base.

 - Employment history.
-Civilians do not have military records that will show their employment on base, but they may have access to employment records with the department or company they worked for while at Camp Lejeune.
+Civilians do not have military records showing their employment on base.
+Still, they may have access to employment records with the department or company they worked for while at Camp Lejeune.

 - Housing agreements.
 For families of military members that lived on base, you can use housing records such as leases and rental agreements to show the years you lived at Camp Lejeune.

-Will the Government Accept Your Claim and Pay Your Damages Without Resistance?
+Will the Government Accept My Claim and Pay My Damages Without Resistance?

 Unfortunately, this is not likely.
-Although the government now allows victims to claim damages for the harm caused by the water contamination, this does not mean that your claim will be automatically accepted and paid out.
-Lawyers and agencies will still have a hand in determining and negotiating how much a victim should get and whether they even qualify for damages under the legislation.
-Therefore, you will need an advocate for your interests to ensure that those handling your claim do not overlook your rights or try to lessen your damages unjustifiably.
+Although the government now allows victims to claim damages for the harm caused by the water contamination, this does not mean that your claim will be automatically accepted and paid.
+Lawyers and agencies will still be involved in determining and negotiating how much each victim should receive and whether they even qualify for damages under the legislation.
+Therefore, you will need someone advocating for your best interests to ensure that those handling your claim do not overlook your rights or try to reduce your damages unjustifiably.

-The Dolman Law Group is a nationally recognized personal injury and products liability law firm.
-Our attorneys have over 130+ years of experience and have obtained over $250 Million in compensation for our clients.
+Dolman Law Group is a nationally recognized personal injury and products liability law firm.
+Our attorneys have over 120+ years of experience, and we have recovered more than $400 Million in compensation for our clients.
 With the assistance of local counsel, we are handling Camp Lejeune Parkinson's disease claims nationwide.

-Hire a Camp Lejeune water contamination attorney to represent you in your claim against the government.
-We believe Parkinson's disease from Camp LeJeune claims will exceed $500,000 in average settlement value.
+With so much at stake, it's crucial that you hire a Camp Lejeune water contamination attorney to represent you in your claim against the government.
+We believe lawsuits claiming Parkinson's disease from Camp LeJeune will exceed $500,000 in average settlement value.

-Your lawyer will make sure to fight for your interests and the maximum compensation possible for your losses related to the contamination at Marine Corps Base Camp Lejeune or Marine Corps Air Station New River (MCAS New River) in North Carolina.
-Keep in mind, we offer a free consultation and case review for those who performed military service, family members, and civilian contractors who resided at Marine Corps Base Camp Lejeune.
+We promise to fight for your best interests and the maximum compensation possible for your losses related to the contamination at Marine Corps Base Camp Lejeune or Marine Corps Air Station New River (MCAS New River) in North Carolina.
+Call 866-913-3993 today or use our simple online form.
+We always offer a free consultation and case review for those who served our country, family members, and civilian contractors who resided and worked at Marine Corps Base Camp Lejeune.